simonzg/docs/mining.md

 ### Portal Configuration

 Inside the `config_example.json` file, ensure the default configuration will work for your environment, then copy the file to `config.json`.
-If using the Docker approach outlined above, change the `redis` sections to replace `127.0.0.1` with `172.16.238.10` as follows:
+If using the Docker example outlined above, change the `redis` sections to replace `127.0.0.1` with `172.16.238.10` as follows:

 ```js
 "redis": {